cevoaustralia/aws-google-auth/README.rst

 This work is inspired by `keyme <https://github.com/wheniwork/keyme>`__ -- their digging into the guts of how Google SAML auth works is what's enabled it.

+The attribute management and credential injection into AWS configuration files was heavily borrowed from `aws-adfs <https://github.com/venth/aws-adfs>`